 Morning-after pill; Postcoital contraception; Birth control - emergency; Plan B

-Emergency contraception most likely works by preventing or delaying the release of an egg from a woman's ovaries.
-This method prevents pregnancy in the same way as regular birth control pills.
+Emergency contraception most likely prevents pregnancy in the same way as regular birth control pills:

-- Next Choice is taken as two doses, which each contain 0.75 mg of levonorgestrel.
+- Next Choice is taken as two doses.
 Both pills can be taken at the same time or as two separate doses 12 hours apart.

 - Either may be taken for up to 5 days after unprotected intercourse.

-Ulipristal acetate (ella) is a new type of emergency contraception pill that requires a prescription from a health care provider.
+Ulipristal acetate (Ella) is a new type of emergency contraception pill.
+You will need a prescription from a health care provider.

 - Ulipristal is taken as a single tablet.

 - It may be taken up to 5 days after unprotected sex.

 - Talk to your health care provider about the correct dosage.